Ground Gas Protection Liverpool

 How does ground gas happen?

-Why is ground gas becoming a problem?
+Why has ground gas become such a problem

-Due to the the increased awareness of the risks the Environment Agency has produced new legislation with a much stricter approach when dealing with potential ground gas issues.This legislation has been adopted by local authorities throughout the country.
+Because of increased awareness about the dangers, the Environment Agency has created new legislation that is more strict in dealing with ground gas issues.
+It has been adopted across the country by local authorities.

-Assessment of ground gas risks
+Assessment of ground gas risk

 After the investigation is complete, an interpretation of the measurement data can be used to determine whether ground gases or vapours are at risk.